MortezaMaghrebi/Word-Hero/README.md

 ## Abstract

-This is a game android application written with android studio and java to help improve your vocabulary in a smart way, using images, quizzes, and the Leitner method, in which every word repeats for you in a set of smart intervals to ensure you learn it and never forget it again.
+This is an Android game application written with android studio and java to help improve your vocabulary in a smart way, using images, quizzes, and the Leitner method, in which every word repeats for you in a set of smart intervals to ensure you learn it and never forget it again.

 ## Related Repositories